marengohue/mountainhome/README.md

 When a bid would result in a tie, the winner of the bid is the player who had trashed the most valuable card for a given situation.
 In a rare event that people trash the same value of the card, they get to trash an additional card.
 The process happens until the tie is resolved.
 Certain buildings and events can also automatically resolve ties, such as in the event where a player owns a special building or an event that would do so.

 ### Construction
 In order to construct a building in their town, a player has to play a blueprint from their hand.
 The blueprint is placed on a table in an exhausted state.
 Unfinished buildings do not turn upright during the owner’s ready-up step.
 Commit a dwarf to a construction job and pay the step’s construction cost.
-When the last step of construction is completed, the building can now be used to trigger its abilities during the player’s turn.
+When the last step of construction is completed, the building is turned up-right right away and can now be used to trigger its abilities during the player’s turn.

 ### Adding, discarding and trashing cards
 Unless explicitly stated on the card, whenever players are required to get new cards through events, exploration or buying, cards are added into their discard pile so that they can only enter play upon a reshuffle of the discard pile.